Clicky

 This is a collaborative post.

-Venice, Italy, is on a group of 118 islands that are separated by canals and linked by more than 400 bridges.
+Venice, Italy, is a city built on a group of 118 islands, separated by canals and connected by more than 400 bridges.
 The Venetian Lagoon, where the city lies, is an enclosed bay between the Piave and Po Rivers.
-Its name came from the Veneti peoples who settled in the city in the 10th century BC.
+Its name comes from the Veneti peoples who settled in the city in the 10th century BC.

 The Best of Venice for Foodies